MLXIO

 Adversarial Training

-• Resilience Testing: Incorporate adversarial examples during training to improve robustness ([ENISA]).
+• Resilience testing: Incorporate adversarial examples and edge cases during training and evaluation.

 Forensic and Explainability Tools